hathibelagal-dev/instantpolyglot/docs/eng/Volapük.md

 **Bi ols laboms vokis sümik!**

 Translation:
-"Why are a duck and Volapük similar?"
+“Why are a duck and Volapük similar?”
-"Because they both have similar voices!"
+“Because they both have similar voices!”

-(The pun works because **vok** means both "voice" and "vowel" in Volapük, and the language is known for its frequent use of umlauted vowels, which might sound like duck quacks to some.)
+(The pun works because **vok** means both “voice” and “vowel” in Volapük, and the language is known for its frequent use of umlauted vowels, which might sound like duck quacks to some.)

 This overview covers various aspects of Volapük, from its basic grammar and vocabulary to more advanced topics and cultural aspects.
 It provides a comprehensive look at this historically significant constructed language.